 Brand – Representation of your offerings and business, e.g., how Virgin extends its brand into sectors ranging from soft drinks to space travel

 Customer Engagement – Distinctive interactions you foster, e.g., how Wii’s experience draws more from the interactions in the room than on-screen – Learn more about this example with Strategyzer.

 Bringing together the Business Model Canvas and the Ten Types of Innovation

 Combining the two offers a lot of potential uses.
 From quickly developing business models, uncovering alternatives to the current business approaches, or a brainstorming and ideation tool.
-But more importantly, what it shows us is that innovation and successful products should be viewed more broadly than they are, traditionally.
-Innovation occurs all across the business model and we should approach all components of the business model as part of the actual product/service.
+But more importantly, what it shows us is that innovative and successful products should be viewed more broadly than they are today.
+Innovation occurs all across the business model and we should approach all components of the business model as part of the actual product or service.